Documentation Index

 nono run --allow-cwd --network-profile minimal -- my-agent

 Enable credential injection for a named service via the reverse proxy.
-The service must be either a built-in service (openai, anthropic, gemini, google-ai) or defined as a custom credential in your profile.
-Credentials are loaded from the system keyring under the nono service name, or from 1Password when the profile’s credential_key is an op:// URI.
+The service must be either a preset service (openai, anthropic, gemini, google-ai) or defined as a custom credential in your profile.
+Credentials are loaded from the system keyring under the nono service name, from 1Password when credential_key is an op:// URI, from Apple Passwords on macOS when credential_key is an apple-password:// URI, from a file when credential_key is a file:// URI, or from the host environment when credential_key is an env:// URI.

 # Inject OpenAI credentials (loads from keyring account "openai_api_key")